jamesgolick/friendly/README.md

     config.gem "friendly"

-...and drop something like this in config/friendly.yml:
+...and drop something like this in config/friendly.yml (an example of such a config exists in examples/friendly.yml):

     development:
       :adapter:  "mysql"